TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 It’s a smart contract working for project team to make a private sale from specified investors or the public and deployed at project owner’s given **regular account** with basic configurations as talked at ‘solution’section.
 During this, it’s worth noting on the parameters below:
 * **whitelist：**

-​		As the same as the one at ‘**TokeniZkPresale**’.
+  As the same as the one at ‘**TokeniZkPresale**’.

 * **vesting schedule for project team：**

-​		Vesting For project team is a feature on Private Sale that helps to lock away the assets from investors to project team for a period of time to limit the asset usage.
+  Vesting For project team is a feature on Private Sale that helps to lock away the assets from investors to project team for a period of time to limit the asset usage.
 This feature helps projects establish an increased level of trust with their investors.

-​			<u>At Standard Milestone</u>, PrivateSale contract leverages Mina’s native time-locking account feature for vesting schedule, which means one investor could only utilize token account without exsiting vesting schedule (will explain this below at ‘**TokeniZkLocker** ’section).
+  $\underline{\text{At Standard Milestone}}$, PrivateSale contract leverages Mina’s native time-locking account feature for vesting schedule, which means one investor could only utilize token account without exsiting vesting schedule (will explain this below at ‘**TokeniZkLocker** ’section).

-   <u>At Advanced Milesone</u>, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for project team.
+  $\underline{\text{At Advanced Milesone}}$, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for project team.

 In additions, Currently TokeniZk just supports Mina as contribution currency.